Níos Mó Ná Cluiche

 The importance and far-reaching influence of the GAA on many aspects of Irish life at home and abroad is acknowledged in this programme, as is the reach it has into communities all over Ireland.
 This is even stronger in Ulster, where the GAA has its own unique story as of how the organisation has evolved here through the decades.

-In a new two part series, Jarlath Burns, former Armagh football captain and a well-known broadcaster, explores the history of Gaelic games in the province.
+In a two part series, Jarlath Burns, former Armagh football captain and a well-known broadcaster, explores the history of Gaelic games in the province.
 He discovers this is a story of people, passion, place and parish.
 He looks at how the Troubles impacted on the Association and how it has survived and thrived through some of the toughest challenges in its history.

 Interweaving the history of the games with access-all-areas footage from the 2016 Gaelic games season, and using previously unseen archive, the series captures the grassroots commitment in clubs and counties right across Ulster.
 A century and a quarter after the foundation of one of the world’s most impressive and progressive sports organisations, the series examines how the games still thrive on their ethos of volunteerism.